jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch3-superconducting-circuits.md

 ## Part 3: Coupling qubit to cavity — deriving g

 This is the most satisfying part of the chapter.
-The Jaynes-Cummings Hamiltonian is not assumed — it falls out naturally from circuit physics.
+The Jaynes-Cummings Hamiltonian is not assumed, it falls out naturally from circuit physics.

 ### Where the coupling comes from